Molly Haigh is a veteran strategist who has lead dozens of political and issue based campaigns to success.

-Most recently Molly worked with UltraViolet creating a campaign that pressured Reebok to drop the rapper Rick Ross over his controversial lyrics and statements about rape.
-The three-week campaign cost Rick Ross a five million dollar sponsorship and garnered nearly 3,000 stories in the press ranging from TMZ to the New York Times to The View and forced rape culture into the national spotlight.
+Most recently, Molly worked with UltraViolet forcing Reebok to drop the rapper Rick Ross over his controversial statements about rape.
+The three-week campaign forced the issue of rape culture into the national spotlight, cost Rick Ross a $5 million contract, and garnered nearly 3,000 stories in outlets ranging from TMZ to the New York Times and The View.

 Molly helped manage Van Jones’ media presence through Rebuild the Dream before he joined CNN, and has trained hundreds of people—from sexual assault survivors to people living on the minimum wage to climate activists—on successfully communicating with the press.